cynthiaagbekodo/cynthiaagbekodo/README.md

 ### Hi there, I'm Cynthia and Welcome to my Portfolio!
-Here, I showcase a variety of projects I've completed.
+Here, I showcase various personal projects I have completed.

-Note: this library is still a work in progress but please feel free to look around!
+This library is a work in progress but please feel free to look around!

 <!---